oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-setup-your-outlook-to-send-but-not-receive/rule.md

 **Suggestion to the Microsoft Outlook Team:**

-- Give us a "Sync last x weeks" for each folder
+- ​Give us a "Sync last x weeks" for each folder
-- Give us a "Work in Minimal Mode" that does the above
+- Give us a "Work in Minimal Mode"​ that does the above